 What are the Health Benefits of Terpenes & What do Scientific Studies Say?

 According to Dr. Russo’s study found that “phytocannabinoid-terpenoid preparation” could help with depression, anxiety, cognitive function, and addiction.
-In a Wikileaf article, the terpene myrcene, which is the most common terpene found in cannabis and hemp, helps with the potency cannabinoids in their ability to alter our blood-brain barrier.
+In a Wikileaf article, the terpene myrcene, which is the most common cannabis terpene found in cannabis and hemp, helps with the potency of cannabinoids in their ability to alter our blood-brain barrier.

 Simultaneously, caryophyllene and beta-caryophyllene lemon compounds help with neurodegenerative disorders, cancer, and stress.
 Alpha and Beta-Pinene offer antibacterial and anti-inflammatory properties.
 Much like limonene’s lemon compound, it can help with mood, heartburn, and pain.

 Let’s dive deeper into some of these terpenes found in CBD products: